opendocsg/slw-judgments-backfill/2003_SGHC_54/report.md

  The sentence to be passed had to reflect public abhorrence of behaviour of this kind.
 Without the benefit of a plea of guilty, a sentence of four years’ imprisonment was appropriate.

-57     I was of the view that although the facts in _Lim Hock Hin Kelvin v Public Prosecutor_ [1998] 1 SLR 801 were different from those before me, certain statements by Chief Justice Yong Pung How were also apposite.
+57     I was of the view that although the facts in _Lim Hock Hin Kelvin v Public Prosecutor_ <span class="citation">[1998] 1 SLR 801</span> were different from those before me, certain statements by Chief Justice Yong Pung How were also apposite.

 58     At paras 21, 25(1) and 34, Yong CJ said: